 If you are truly close with another player then when they compliment, or correct, your actions you can be sure it is with good intentions.
 This should also how you approach communicating with your teammates.
 Communicate with a purpose and with clear intentions.
 There is no need to try and confuse or belittle other players for no reason.
 Furthermore, players that are truly close form relationships that better each other on, and off, the field by being a teammate that can be trusted.

 Trust How You Get Beat, Trust The System

 Like I said before, everyone makes many mistakes.
 The goal is to make mistakes correctly.
 Getting beat to the correct area and not trying to overcompensate with a crazy check is the best way to get beat.
 Matt is amazing at using his body to direct offensive players where he wants them to go, but even he will fall behind during plays.
 That is where the trust in the system comes into play.
 By getting beat to where the slide can easily come allows for more doubles and fewer goals.
 Be sure to know exactly where your defense is sliding from at all times with Communication, so you can Rely on your teammates, and Predict where they will slide to so you can get beat to that area.
 See what I did there?
 Communication, Reliability, Predictability.
 Remember that!

-Knowing your own limits is crucial to being a great player.
-This doesn’t mean go into a matchup being unconfident, it means to play to your strengths.
+Knowing your limits is crucial to being a great player.
+This doesn’t mean go into a matchup being unconfident, it means playing to your strengths.
 Matt Landis even has limits and flaws.
-You know why?
-Cause he is human just like you and me!
-But he plays to his strengths, which is what makes him so great.
+Do you know why?
+Cause he is human, just like you and me!
+But he plays to his strengths, which makes him great.

 By realizing what your best defensive assets are you can craft your style of play better.
 Matt had a quote that really stuck out to me, and I hope it inspires you players out there that don’t trust themselves.